sysr-q/gopp/README.md

 gopp, in a similar vein to the unix tool, `cpp`.

 _NB!_ gppc is still _very_ much in development, and as such you should be weary of anything it spits out.
+Values given with `-D` are added _as is_!
+That means if you pass `-D VERSION=0.1`, everywhere `VERSION` is found, the literal `0.1` will be subbed in (yes, a float!).
+This can cause hell if you're not careful.

-To install: `go install github.com/sysr-q/gopp/gppc`, then check `gppc` and `gppc build --help`.
+To install: `go install github.com/sysr-q/gopp/gppc`, then check `gppc` and `gppc prep --help`.